Hours: Mon-Fri, 9am-5pm

 How to Apply for the Writing Retreat:

-We will let you know whether you are accepted and send further details by Wednesday, March 21st.
-The program will take place in reserved spaces within the Biomedical Library (Center for Health Sciences, 12-177).
+We will let you know whether you are accepted and send further details shortly after the deadline.
+The program will take place in reserved rooms within the Engineering Library.

 Preparation for the Writing Retreat

 In preparation for the program, read/skim a master's thesis or dissertation recently completed in your department, preferably one chaired by your advisor that uses similar methods.
+(You can do this through the ProQuest Dissertations database available through the UCLA Library.)
 This exercise will help you get a sense of structure and organization as well as demystify what the end product looks like.
 Please also bring an outline of your thesis or dissertation--the more detail, the better--to aid you in discussing your project during the program.

 Optional Reading: Paul Silvia.
 How to Write a Lot.
 2007.